 - A. The Union acts as the only Divisional Body of the Western Australian Shire Councils, Municipal Road Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Unions within Australia. - B. The continuing maintenance of federal agreements negotiated by the organisation.
-The organisation was able to renegotiate 20 agreements during the reporting period and also respond to and resolve in excess of half of individual member dispute arising during the reporting period (88 in total).
-The organisation also handled 25 unfair dismissal claims and some 20 workers compensation claims during the reporting period. - C. The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information. - E. Job delegate training provided to eight (8) new job delegates
+The organisation was able to renegotiate 14 agreements during the reporting period and also respond to and resolve in excess of three quarters of individual member dispute arising during the reporting period (45 in total).
+The organisation also handled 25 unfair dismissal claims and some 20 workers compensation claims during the reporting period. - C. The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information. - E. The Union also conducted job delegate training provided for 20 delegates in August 2018. - F. The Union received a contribution of \$200,000 from the Western Australian Shire Councils, Municipal Road Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Unions Perth towards the provision for the future employee entitlements.

 2A.
-Significant Changes in the Nature of Principal Activities None
+Significant Changes in the Nature of Principal Activities

+None

 2B.
-Significant Changes in the Reporting Unit's Financial Affairs During the Year None
+Significant Changes in the Reporting Unit's Financial Affairs During the Year